DarkMarmot/lain/README.md

 ```

-The default Data instance allows read and write access from its local and descendant scopes.

 Every Data instance can treated as a discrete value or as a full pub/sub channel with subscriptions or values available by topic (via the `subscribe` method).
 The `follow` method acts just like `subscribe` but will also emit the current state of the `Data` instance (if present) when invoked.
 Updates across all topics (essential for debugging this pattern) can be accessed using the `monitor` method (basically a wildcard subscription).